-It should be noted there are two summit candidates for this peak that are 850’ apart.
-Both have an 11880’ contour and the smaller of the two includes a spot elevation of 11887’.
+The two summit candidates for this peak that are 850 feet apart.
+Both have an 11,880-foot contour.
+The smaller of the two includes a spot elevation of 11,887 feet on the USGS Standhope Peak quadrangle.
 To those looking at maps, this is accepted as the summit and that’s the peak’s elevation.
-On scene, the north summit appears higher from every perspective, and includes a small tower within that larger contour area.
-With an elevation range of 11,880-11,920, this would put The Fin’s (mean) elevation at 11,900’ if that were accepted as the highpoint.
-A detail-oriented climber should visit both if they want to be sure their summit “counts”.
-Anyone who has worked on County Highpoint lists is familiar with this game.
-The connection between these points is fairly challenging class3 terrain.
+On scene, the North Summit appears higher from every perspective, and includes a small tower within that larger contour area.
+With an elevation range of 11,880-11,920 feet, this would put The Fin’s interpolated elevation at 11,900 feet if that were accepted as the high point.
+A detail-oriented climber should visit both summits just to be sure that their summit “counts.”

-If a hiker wanted to summit The Fin without doing any scrambling, it is possible via an 8 mile hike up Fall Creek.
-From the Recess/Fin saddle it’s a simple walk up to the south summit, where the 11,887’ spot elevation is located.
-Getting to the north summit (see above explanation) requires a challenging Class 3 traverse.
+If a hiker wants to summit The Fin without doing any scrambling, it is possible via an 8-mile hike up Fall Creek.
+From the Recess Peak/The Fin saddle, it’s a simple walk up to the South Summit, where the 11,887-foot spot elevation is located.
+Getting to the North Summit (see above) requires a challenging Class 3 ridge traverse.

 The east ridge of this peak caught my eye and I knew it wouldn’t be long before I returned to attempt it.
 The route was everything I hoped it would be: rocky quality as good as the north ridge but twice as steep.
 The crux came at the beginning.
 Taylor Amato and I climbed around 50′ that some would call low 5th class.
 There were a few other exciting sections along the way.
 Most (or possibly all) seemed like they could be avoided by moving toward the face, but we were determined to stay ridge-proper.
 We came for the route–not the summit.